-Christmas Frozen Yogurt Bark – A fun and healthy Christmas themed snack that the kids will love making and eating.
+Christmas Frozen Yogurt Bark - A fun and healthy Christmas themed snack that the kids will love making and eating.
+Perfect for a summer Christmas.

 This Christmas Frozen Yogurt Bark is so easy to make and tastes delicious.
-I quite often make frozen yogurt bark, chucking in any fruit that is about to turn at the end of the week.
+I quite often make frozen yoghurt bark, chucking in any fruit that is about to turn at the end of the week.
 Today, I took a little more care over it.
 I used a cookie cutter to make kiwi Christmas trees and strategically placed all the fruit so the bark could be cut into cute little Christmas squares.

 Christmas Frozen Yogurt Bark